Easy Steps to Writing a Great Report [Example]

 Before diving into writing, it’s crucial to understand the report’s purpose and your target audience.
 This ensures your report is tailored to meet their needs and expectations.

-• Purpose: Are you reporting on project outcomes, research findings, or performance?
+• Purpose: Are you reporting on project outcomes, research findings, or business performance?

 • Audience: Consider who will read your report.
 Are they experts or general readers?
 Tailor the language and detail accordingly.